KangDroid/KangDroid/README.md

   About 2-4 years, from 2012~2016, SOKDP, KangDroid-Project, Hexa-Project, etc..
 - Was contributer of 3D Printer System, Marlin Firmware & Ultimaker Cura<br>
   Extremely small portion of it only :)
+- Moving back to, the first I started developing, Android.

 <!--
 **KangDroid/KangDroid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.